MattHeffNT/Minecraft-lesson/README.md

 # Variables and Events

-basic Python code for teaching kids about variables and events (objects, functions, variable data types)
+Python resource for teaching about variables and events (objects, functions, variable data types) in Minecraft